512z/podlens/README.md

 🧠 For knowledge-seekers who want to learn from audio content more effectively.

-A fast & cost-free & powerful podcast transcription and summarization tool that supports both Apple Podcast and YouTube platforms, featuring bilingual Chinese/English interface and integrating multiple AI technologies for high-quality audio transcription and intelligent summarization.
+A fast & cost-free & powerful tool that:
+- 🎙️ transcribes audio content from Apple Podcast and YouTube platforms
+- 📝 summarizes
+- 📊 visualizes
+- 🌏 features bilingual Chinese/English interface

 [中文版 README](README_zh.md) | **English README**